 - How to Travel Around Copenhagen

-- Is Copenhagen Safe for Solo Travel?
+- Is Copenhagen Safe?

 What is Copenhagen Known For?